OscarFromNZ/InstagramMutualFollowerChecker/README.md

 ISC

-## Support

-For issues or questions, please check:
-1. Username spelling and account privacy status
-2. Instagram account is public
-3. Network connection is stable
-4. Try again after a few minutes (rate limit)

 ---

-**Note**: This app scrapes public Instagram data.
+**Note**: This app scrapes Instagram data.
 Always respect Instagram's Terms of Service and use responsibly.